android/connectivity-samples/UwbRanging/README.md

 ## What is it not?

-* An end to end example of the Ultra-wideband protocol.
+* An end to end example of Ultra-wideband technology.
  The main goal is to demonstrate basic ranging capabilities between two Android devices and how a selected OOB mechanism could be used to facilitate real use cases.
 For the latest information on the library status check [this article](https://developer.android.com/guide/topics/connectivity/uwb)
+* A reference for a real production app with proper security, network access, app permissions, user authentication, etc. Check out the [Now in Android app](https://github.com/android/nowinandroid) instead.
 * A UI/Material Design sample.
 The interface of the app is deliberately kept simple to focus on the UWB use cases.
 Check out the [Compose Samples](https://github.com/android/compose-samples) instead.
 * A complete Jetpack sample covering all libraries.
 Check out [Android Sunflower](https://github.com/googlesamples/android-sunflower) or the advanced [GitHub Browser Sample](https://github.com/googlesamples/android-architecture-components/tree/master/GithubBrowserSample) instead.
-* A real production app with proper security, network access, app permissions, user authentication, etc. Check out the [Now in Android app](https://github.com/android/nowinandroid) instead.

 ## Who is it for?